Managing Ramadan in Tangier in 2026

 And of course, there are flights across Morocco.
 If you want to go to Agadir from Tangier, your best way is probably by plane.
 And don’t forget – Dakhla.
 Have yourself a different experience by visiting this desert seaside holiday town.

-Ferry from Spain to Tangier
+Everything on Ferries from Spain to Tangier

 How do I get to Morocco from Spain by ferry?